corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions
 * `ManualRecoveryException` - This exception will be thrown by the initiating node if an existing `RecoveryRequest` is currently in progress.
-* `DatabaseServiceException` - This will be thrown by the either the initiating or responding nodes if an existing `RecoveryRequest` is in progress and wasn't detected by the initial flow checks.
+* `DatabaseServiceException` - This will be thrown by either the initiating or responding node if an existing `RecoveryRequest` is in progress and wasn't detected by the initial flow checks.
 * `RecoveryRequestVerificationException` - This will be thrown by the responding node if the `RecoveryRequest` received from the initiating node includes transactions which they are not permitted to request.

-### CompleteManualRecoveryFlow
+### `CompleteManualRecoveryFlow`

 This flow is used by a node operator to mark an existing `RecoveryRequest` as complete.